Analysis tools#

 where \(R_{\rm nom}\) is the nominal transmission radius of the planet and \(R(\kappa_i=0)\) is the transmission radius obtained from setting the opacity in the \(i\)th layer to zero. \(N_{\rm L}\) is the number of atmospheric layers.

-Now, to the contribution function calculation:
+Now, to the contribution function calculation (this can take a couple of minutes):

 [3]:

-wavelengths, transit_radii, additional_outputs = atmosphere.calculate_transit_radii(temperatures=temperatures,
+wavelengths, transit_radii, additional_outputs = atmosphere.calculate_transit_radii(

 mass_fractions=mass_fractions,